 The volume of solids/sludge can be reduced by implementing diversion: only collecting the clearest streamwater for treatment.
 When streams become muddy, the distribution system switches to using stored supply.
-Less sediment entering the settling tank means fewer cleaning cycles, less sludge, and less residual.
+Less sediment entering the settling tank means less sludge, and fewer backwash cycles.

-Te Vai Ora Maori also prepared a presentation on the wetland concept for the environment permitting authority: Rarotonga Environment Authority (REA).
-Meeting in November 2021, the REA members (the majority being Rarotonga’s members of parliament) did not request any additional information, and the presentation was not made.
+Te Vai Ora Maori also prepared a presentation on the cyclic wetland concept for the Rarotonga Environment Authority (REA).
+At the meeting to consider the TTV operational permit (Nov 2021) the REA members did not request any additional information, the presentation was not made.

-The operators of the new water treatment system provided a response to the submissions, and make reference to the wetland concept.
+The operators of the new water treatment system responded to the cyclic wetland concept in August 2021.

 Environment Act 2003.
 PacLII.
 “Inland waters” means the waters and banks of any stream, river, or lake together with the bed (whether dry or not) of any stream, river or lake (for the purposes of this definition “bank” shall include all that area of land extending away from the stream, river, or lake and measured at right angles to a distance of 5 metres from the bank of that stream, river and lake);

 Public Health Act 2004.
 PacLII.
 Material including sludge or other by products from water treatment plants is ‘Hazardous waste’.
 Section 54(2)(d) “prohibits hazardous waste to be directly or indirectly deposited or discharged, or to seep, into a waterway”.

 Aquatic Macroinvertebrates: Biological Indicators of Stream Health.
 University of Kentucky.